ivangfr/kubernetes-minikube-environment/book-service-kong-keycloak/README.md

   It will install `MySQL`, `Postgres`, `MongoDB` `Kong` and `Keycloak`.
 It can take some time (pulling docker images, starting services, etc).

-- Check the status/progress of the service installation
+- Watch the status/progress of the service's installation
   ```
-  kubectl get pods --namespace dev
+  kubectl get pods --namespace dev --watch
   ```

 ## Configure Keycloak